swativ5/BMS-Hackathon/README.md

 ### Performance Issues
 - Lower camera resolution
 - Increase detection confidence thresholds
-- Close other applications using camera/microphone
+- Close other applications using the camera or microphone

 ### Speech Recognition Issues
-- Check internet connection (Google Speech API)
+- Check internet connection (for Google Speech API)
-- Speak clearly and close to microphone
+- Speak clearly and close to the microphone
 - Reduce background noise

 ## Contributing